What Exactly Is An API?

 - Unit Testing

-Testing world is filled with misnomers, and simple and easy way for “unit test” and APIs is testing a single endpoint with a single request, looking for a single response.
+The testing world is filled with misnomers, and a simple and easy way for “unit test” and APIs is testing a single endpoint with a single request, looking for a single response.

 - Integration Testing

-Integration testing is the most common form of API testing because APIs stay at the centre of integration.
+Integration testing is the most common form of API testing because APIs stay at the center of integration.

 - End-to-End Testing